sasgithub/Data_Analytics_cs/docs/data/README.md

 **Source:** [Meteostat Bulk Hourly Data](https://bulk.meteostat.net/v2/hourly/72534.csv.gz)
-**Station:** Chicago Midway Airport (WMO ID: 72534) The weather data start in 1973 and runs to a date close to when it was downloaded (in my case it was the day before it was downloaded)  One anaomaly I found with the data is that it appears to switch to only being every six hours at 2025-05-11 18:00 but since we'll only using data up to 2025-04-30 that won't be an issue.
+**Station:** Chicago Midway Airport (WMO ID: 72534) The weather data starts in 1973 and runs to a date close to when it was downloaded (in my case it was the day before it was downloaded)  One anaomaly I found with the data is that it appears to switch to only being every six hours at 2025-05-11 18:00 but since we'll only using data up to 2025-04-30 that won't be an issue.
 Times before 2013-06-27 were manually deleted prior to import.

 ### Script

-Use the R script, [load_weather.R] (../src/load_weather.R) to:
+Use the R script, [load_weather.R](../src/load_weather.R) to:

 - Load the hourly weather data CSV
 - Clean and normalize the data